Walks around the Malverns

 Discover the Wye Valley on Foot and by Bus Published annually (Easter), includes bus timetables.
 50p incl p&p (cheques to Herefordshire Council) from Wye Valley AONB Office, Hadnock Road, Monmouth, Monmouthshire, NP25 3NG.

-From the Wye to the Thames 14 countryside walks making use of train services on the Hereford-Worcester-Oxford line.
-Published by Cotswold Line Promotion Group. £2.50 from CLPG - see their web site for contact details.
+From the Wye to the Thames 14 countryside walks making use of train services on the Hereford-Worcester-Oxford line - out-of-print at Jan.
+2014.
+From Thames to the Wye (pub.
+2009) should still be available.
+Published by Cotswold Line Promotion Group.

 MalvernTrail may be able to help with planning walks and more.
 Please use contact details on About Us page if you are interested.